DJ13423/raleys-auto-clipper/readme.md

-# raleys-auto-clipper
+# Raleys Auto Clipper

-Automates the process of logging into a Raley's (or Bel Air) online grocery account and clipping digital offers using a headless browser and authenticated API requests.
+Automates the process of logging into a Raley's online grocery account and clipping digital offers using a headless browser and authenticated API requests.

 ## 🧩 Features